Subject Financial Affairs

 4. Previous experiences with identity theft.

-Units containing covered accounts must implement procedures to address the detection of Red Flags in connection with the opening of covered accounts and existing covered accounts, such as:
+Units managing covered accounts must implement procedures to keep confidential information safe and secure.
+Red Flags in connection with the opening of covered accounts and existing covered accounts, such as:422.00 Opening Covered Accounts

 Any individual attempting to open a covered account will be required to provide personally identifiable information in order to verify their identity prior to the establishment of the account.